open-contracting/standard/standard/standard.md

 Not all notices are necessary for a complete contracting record.
-If an entity was only publishing award notice data, it could still publish an almost complete contracting record as the award contains a description of the goods, the value, the buyer, seller, and could contain tender and award information also.
+If an entity was only publishing award notice data, it could still publish an almost complete contracting record as the award contains a description of the goods, the value, the buyer, seller, and could contain tender process information also.
 We would encourage further disclosure, but lack of disclosure on one part of the contracting process does not preclude a contracting record being created.

 ### Release tracking
 Ideally, each notice and amendment will refer to the parent contracting record, and the contracting record will be updated with a link to each notice and amendment, thereby providing a two-way data link.